 The laws on who can acquire U.S. citizenship have changed throughout the years.
 If you were born between November 14, 1986 and the present time, this article will provide information to help you determine whether or not you acquired U.S. citizenship from your parent(s).
-You can read more articles about U.S. citizenship and naturalization and see the rules for earlier time periods at Nolo’s section, “How to Become a U.S. Citizen.”
+You can read more articles about U.S. citizenship and naturalization and see the rules for earlier time periods at Nolo's section on Acquiring or Deriving Citizenship Through Parents.

 The most common way to become a U.S. citizen is to be born in the United States.
 You may also become a U.S. citizen later on in life if you hold a green card first (in most cases) and then naturalize (which you'd do by submitting an application, taking certain tests, and swearing an oath of allegiance).
 If your parents naturalized and you were a permanent resident (green card holder) who was under 18 at the time, you may be eligible to "derive" citizenship without submitting an application of your own.